Growth is essential to the survival of growing businesses.

 Key takeaways from sales growth

-Steady sales growth helps small businesses compete, expand and plan for the future, even when rivals have bigger budgets.
+Steady sales growth helps businesses compete, expand and plan for the future, even when rivals have bigger budgets.

 Tracking the sales growth rate helps you spot problems early, assess which sales strategies work and make informed decisions.